 Some people, in their attempt to justify battering children's buttocks, claim that God or nature intended that part of the anatomy for spanking.
-That is a brazenly perverse claim.
+That claim is brazenly perverse.
 No part of the human body was made to be mistreated.